Skip to content

 Pou Sheng International Listed by thegentlemen Ransomware Group

 On June 30, 2026, Pou Sheng International appeared on the leak site of the ransomware group known as thegentlemen.
-The Hong Kong-based sportswear giant, a major distributor for Nike, Adidas, Puma, and Under Armour across China, had internal files exfiltrated during a ransomware attack.
-While the exact number of people whose information was exposed remains unknown, anyone who has shopped at Pou Sheng stores, used their online platforms, or provided personal details to the company could be affected.
+The Hong Kong-based sportswear giant, a major distributor for Nike, Adidas, Puma, and Under Armour across China, is claimed to have had internal files exfiltrated during a ransomware attack.
+While the exact number of people whose information may have been exposed remains unknown, anyone who has shopped at Pou Sheng stores, used their online platforms, or provided personal details to the company could be affected.

 Public reporting indicates that thegentlemen listed Pou Sheng International on their leak portal after the company apparently did not meet the group's demands.
 The data consists of internal files exfiltrated during the ransomware incident.
 Pou Sheng serves as a key distributor and exclusive agent for major global sportswear brands and maintains an extensive online and offline sales network throughout China.
 Available reporting describes the incident as a classic ransomware operation involving both encryption and data theft for extortion.